-For the five partially completed worksheets, four were missing a value in row C (Additional Ballot Cards) and row D (Additional Hand-Marked Paper Ballots), while another was missing a value in rows C, D, and K (Paper Poll List).
-If the user had filled in zeroes in these rows, then 100% of the worksheets would have been completed.
-The SEC's instructions for the worksheet do not require a user to fill all fields.
+For the two partially completed worksheets, both were missing a value in row C (Additional Ballot Cards) and row D (Additional Hand-Marked Paper Ballots), while one of them was also missing a value in row K (Paper Poll List).
+If the user had filled in zeros in these rows, then 100% of the worksheets would have been completed.
+The SEC's instructions for the worksheet did not require a user to fill all fields.
 However, as a third-party reviewer, it was difficult to discern if an empty field was an oversight or intentional.
-Requiring a value for all fields on the worksheet will likely improve clarity to all users.
 In December 2024, a recommendation was made to the SEC to require a value, even if zero, be written in each of the worksheet's fields.